Penn1084/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr : n | wc -l a script that counts the number of directories in the PATH printenv a script that lists environment variables set a script that lists all local variables and environment variables, and functions.
+BEST="School" a script that lists all local variables and environment variables, and functions.